 The adoption of these technologies is quickly becoming a differentiating feature in the energy and utilities sector, with companies that are able to adopt them quickly and harness their efficiencies reaping the benefits of greater productivity and increased bottom lines.

-To be able to invest in these new advancements, energy and utilities organizations need access to talent that is adept at new technologies – however, those same skill sets are in demand by all industries, creating a fierce competition for qualified people.
-This only magnifies the concern for organizations that are already struggling with keeping or finding industry expertise.
+To be able to invest in these new advancements, energy and utilities organisations need access to talent that is adept at new technologies – however, those same skill sets are in demand by all industries, creating a fierce competition for qualified people.
+This only magnifies the concern for organisations that are already struggling with keeping or finding industry expertise.

 For a more in-depth analysis of these and other top risks, you can download the energy and utilities industry findings of our Top Risks Survey here.
 For the complete report inclusive of all industries, also free, visit our website.

 The big data revolution transforming industries worldwide is bearing fruit as companies improve their understanding and analysis of their information to increase efficiency, reduce costs, predict outcomes and enhance customer satisfaction.
 The utility industry, however, continues to be one of the laggards in the race to harness big data.
 In light of the prolonged sluggish demand for power, there are certainly opportunities for utilities to boost their bottom lines by using information more effectively.

 One reason for the industry’s feet dragging is that utilities today are collecting more information than ever before, leaving them a bit overwhelmed.
 Data pours in from connected supervisory control and data acquisition (SCADA) systems along the transmission grid, smart meters, distributed generation resources, and customer-centric technologies designed to track and conserve power.
 Billing, workforce management, maintenance and other operational processes are also throwing in reams of data.